Yorm-sk/ImageToTextBot/README.md

  - Mysql Database, model for it stored in src/mysql
  - db.propeties with 'driver', 'url', 'username', 'password' keys, where set your parameters for database in resources

-Then you can lunch bot locally from StartServer java class
+Then you can launch bot locally from StartServer java class